 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience insomnia, acne, constipation, diarrhea, nausea, vomiting, abdominal pain, or heartburn.
-Have patient report immediately to prescriber signs of infection, signs of high blood sugar (confusion, feeling sleepy, more thirst, hunger, passing urine more often, flushing, fast breathing, or breath that smells like fruit), signs of low potassium (muscle pain or weakness, muscle cramps, or an abnormal heartbeat), severe dizziness, passing out, angina, tachycardia, shortness of breath, excessive weight gain, swelling of arm or leg, sneezing, severe headache, tremors, loss of strength and energy, burning or numbness feeling, urinary retention, bruising, bleeding, or vision changes (HCAHPS).
+• Patient may experience insomnia, acne, constipation, diarrhea, nausea, vomiting, abdominal pain, heartburn, or common cold symptoms.
+Have patient report immediately to prescriber signs of infection, signs of electrolyte problems (mood changes, confusion, muscle pain or weakness, abnormal heartbeat, seizures, lack of appetite, or severe nausea or vomiting), signs of high blood sugar (confusion, fatigue, increased thirst, increased hunger, polyuria, flushing, fast breathing, or breath that smells like fruit), signs of a urinary tract infection (hematuria, burning or painful urination, polyuria, fever, lower abdominal pain, or pelvic pain), severe dizziness, passing out, angina, tachycardia, shortness of breath, excessive weight gain, swelling of arms or legs, sneezing, severe headache, tremors, severe loss of strength and energy, vision changes, or wound site pain, edema, or drainage (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.